 Regular, structured oversight of material ESG-related risks and opportunities is integral to maintaining long-term corporate resilience.
-The Board regularly monitors our approach to ESG and sustainability matters, including ensuring appropriate frameworks are in place to identify key objectives and compliance with our obligations, as well as to monitor and report our performance.
-A key component of this oversight includes regular evaluation of feedback received from our shareholders and other stakeholders.
+The Board oversees our approach to ESG and sustainability matters, including ensuring appropriate frameworks are in place to identify key objectives, ensure compliance with our obligations, and track and report on Keyera's performance.
+A key component of this oversight includes regular evaluation of feedback received from stakeholders, including our shareholders.
+To support the oversight of ESG matters, the Board established the Governance & Sustainability Committee in 2022, as described above.